deszczowy/river/doc/BACKLOG.md

 - fullscreen oprion
 - contrast theme, for working outside (should be tested in sunny garden ;)
 - light theme - tested in day
-- no tabs on main view (switching by shortcuts)
 - some light borders to widgets?
 - little padding on statusbar panels
 - top bar - button for main menu on the left, closing and/or alarm aplet on the right, no top margin for text editor